D1 Grand Prix: History

 Since the series began, Video Option has always covered all of the official D1GP events.
 Its English language sister title JDM Option, which was established in 2004, also covers the events.
 In 2007, the sports channel, J Sports ESPN began screening highlights of the series with Suzuki and Nomura as presenters, with the D1 Sisters making guest appearances.

 For the 2009 season, the US arm underwent a new management team to kickstart a new domestic series Tsuchiya, who was also on the executive board, stepped down when the organization went under new management.

 In December 2010, Keiichi Tsuchiya and Daijiro Inada both decided to resign from D1GP due to consistent irresponsible management.

 The following year saw the first time D1GP will continue without Tsuchiya nor Inada, Hisashi Kamimoto who was part of the judge is promoted to chief judge and assisted by Akira Iida, Shinichi Yamaji, Eiji Yamada and Ryusuke Kawasaki, the Tanso Champions is awarded for the driver with the best Solo run driver and Tanso Winner is awarded for the best qualifier for each round.
-In the same year Youichi Imamura winning his 4th and last title making him driver with the most D1GP title.
+In the same year Youichi Imamura winning his fourth and last title making him driver with the most D1GP title.

-2014 saw the ban on nitrous oxide, a gas commonly seen to add power to engines in motorsport, causing teams to use larger turbochargers or displacement engines.
+The year 2014 saw the ban on nitrous oxide, a gas commonly seen to add power to engines in motorsport, causing teams to use larger turbochargers or displacement engines.

 Since 2018 D1GP has streamed all of its round and its feeder series D1 Lights from YouTube for free with Japanese and English language stream on their official channel D1GP MOVIE CHANNEL.

 In 2022 D1 Grand Prix started the "Next 10 Years" Project in order to develop an appeal for D1 for the upcoming 10 years by creating a competition that could be enjoyed even more and make an environment which makes it easier for the teams and drivers to compete in the competition and at the same time creating new standards for safety and fairness and competition.